bitrise-io/devcenter/_articles/en/reviews/okta.md

 ## Adding Bitrise to okta

-Bitrise is not integrated to okta as an application so first you have to add it to okta, then you can set up SAML SSO on the newly added app.
+Bitrise is not an integrated app in okta.
+You have to add Bitrise manually to okta first, then you can configure SAML SSO on it.

+We will be jumping back and forth from the Bitrise organization account to the okta so make sure both pages are available.
+In practice what this means is the organization owner should be logged into Bitrise and the okta admin should be logged into okta.

  1. Log into okta and click `Admin`.